Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 Every video uses a slightly different version of the player, which means you need to figure out which one to download.
 If you get the HTML of the [video's embed page](https://www.youtube.com/embed/e_S9VvJM1PI), you can search for `"js":` to find a JSON property that contains the player's relative source code URL.
 Once you prepend YouTube's host you'll end up with a URL like this one: https://www.youtube.com/yts/jsbin/player-vflYXLM5n/en_US/base.js.

-Besides obtaining the player source URL, you also need to get something called `sts`, which appears to be some sort of session token.
+Besides obtaining the player source URL, you also need to get something called `sts`, which is a timestamp that's used to identify the version of the signature cipher.
 You will need to send it as a parameter to `get_video_info` endpoint mentioned earlier — this makes sure that the returned metadata is valid for this player context.
 You can extract the value of `sts` similarly, just search for `"sts":` and you should find it.

 Once you locate the source code URL and download it, you need to parse it.
 There are few ways to do it, for simplicity reasons I chose to parse it using regular expressions.